 Please also see our page on privacy.

 Mass Mails from RP Photonics?

-Occasionally, large amounts of spam (unwanted mass mails) are spread which are claiming an e-mail address in the domain rp-photonics.com as the sender.
-(Many “returned” mails then arrive at RP Photonics.)
+Occasionally, large amounts of spam (unwanted mass mails) are spread which are claiming an e-mail address in the domain rp-photonics.com as the sender, sometimes even the address of the managing director.
+(Some “returned” mails then arrive at RP Photonics, so that we see them.)
 Some of those mails have attachments containing malware, and others try to make you click on a dubious link.
 Obviously, behind such activities there are criminals who try to gain trust from possible victims by pretending that their mails are from RP Photonics, a reputable source.
 Some of them are also abusing our company logo.

 We can give some indications for checking whether such mails are from us:

 - Of course, RP Photonics is not sending out mails concerning items which are totally unrelated to its business.
 However, some abuse also happens in the context of photonics.

 - Messages from Dr. Paschotta, the founder and managing director of RP Photonics, are always digitally signed; the signature can be validated in your e-mail program and then confirms that a mail is really from Dr. Paschotta.

 - RP Photonics may ask you to click on a link in our domain (rp-photonics.com), e.g. to view one of our web pages, but not on dubious other domains.

 - Our mails are all properly formatted, written with decent language etc.; the style is very different from what spammers typically use.